Fineco Bank Review | Platform, Fees, Pros, and Cons

 Fineco Bank also gives all account holders access to an intuitive stock screener.
 It’s far from the most advanced screener we’ve seen in terms of the parameters available for filtering.
 But, the screener is user-friendly and is a nice tool for any traders who want to take advantage of the brokerage’s commission-free stock CFD trading.

 The screener offers a handful of technical and fundamental parameters to choose from, but there are no options to create custom filters and the studies are much more limited than what you’ll find in Powerdesk.
 That said, you can screen by sector and country, which is helpful for searching for potential opportunities across all of the major exchanges on which Fineco Bank supports trading.
 You can also save screens, making this tool usable as a pre-market scanner or end-of-day scanner.

 The Fineco Bank mobile apps for iOS and Android are a curious mix between a trading platform and banking app.
 Even if you only use Fineco Bank as your brokerage, not your primary bank, you’ll still be able to track any deposits and withdrawals made through your debit card over time.
 If you use Fineco Bank for banking, you’ll be able to see all your banking and credit card transactions in the same place as your trades.

-The investment apps are, on the whole, easy to use and work well for basic trading.
+The best investment apps in the UK are, on the whole, easy to use and work well for basic trading.
 However, they’re designed more for monitoring your account than for serious trading on the go.
 You don’t have access to the Fineco Bank stock screener in mobile form, and there’s no news feed or other research pages available in the mobile app.
 All of this makes it a bit difficult to find trading opportunities that you weren’t already monitoring.